-Cataracts and glaucoma are two of the most common eye diseases in the world.
+Cataracts (when the eye's naturally clear lens becomes cloudy with age) and glaucoma (when eye pressure inside the eye rises and damages the optic nerve) are two of the most common eye diseases in the world.
 Both diseases are more common in people as they get older.
 Many people with cataracts also have glaucoma.
-If a cataract makes it harder to see clearly, and eye pressure is not as it should be despite medicine or laser treatment, your doctor may suggest combined cataract-glaucoma surgery.
+If a cataract makes it harder to see clearly, and eye pressure is not as it should be despite medicine or laser treatment, your doctor may suggest treating both at the same time.

-When to have combined cataract and glaucoma surgery
+When to have combined cataract surgery and glaucoma surgery

 To find out what treatment is right for you, your ophthalmologist will examine your eyes.
-He or she will check the following:
+They will consider:

 Your ophthalmologist will suggest a treatment that gives you the best chance for better vision with the least amount of risk.